david-macmahon/FrequencyDriftRateTransforms.jl/README.md

 (integrated) along the drift line corresponding to the element's starting frequency and drift rate.

-This package transforms spectrograms to frequency drift rate matrices for a given set of drift rates.
+This package transforms spectrograms to frequency drift rate (FDR) matrices for a given set of drift rates.
 The brute force approach is not very efficient, but techniques such as the Taylor Tree algorithm minimize (if not eliminate) redundant calculations and can be quite efficient.
 This package uses a novel application of the Chirp-Z Transform to perform the transformation from